File a report

 To obtain by mail, send a $5 check, made payable to the City of Ann Arbor, along with your crash report request, including the case report number to: Ann Arbor Police Records, PO Box 8647, Ann Arbor, MI 48107-8647.

-To obtain in person, visit AAPD records Monday-Thursday between 9 a.m. and 3:55 p.m.
+To obtain in person, visit AAPD records Monday-Thursday between 9 a.m. and 4 p.m.
+The fee is $5 and we accept cash, checks and credit cards.
 Please call first so we can make sure it's ready for you.

 Obtain a general police report